zimachadil-lab/camionback/replit.md

 # CamionBack - Logistics Marketplace Platform

 ## Overview
-CamionBack is a full-stack logistics marketplace web application for the Moroccan market, connecting clients with independent transporters.
-It supports Client, Transporter, Administrator, and Coordinator roles, aiming to streamline logistics through request creation, service offers, and platform management.
-The platform's vision is to become a leading and efficient logistics solution in Morocco.
+CamionBack is a full-stack logistics marketplace web application for the Moroccan market.
+It connects clients with independent transporters, streamlining logistics through request creation, service offers, and platform management.
+The platform supports Client, Transporter, Administrator, and Coordinator roles, aiming to become a leading and efficient logistics solution in Morocco.

 ## User Preferences
 Preferred communication style: Simple, everyday language.